-Today, in the UK 67% of the entire population are on social media so the customers you’re trying to reach are probably there too.
+Today, in the UK 67% of the entire population is on social media so the customers you’re trying to reach are probably there too.

 Social media marketing is a great way to reach new customers and build loyalty with your existing customers.
 Hootsuite helps you do this by helping you manage all of your social media accounts in 1 place.
 You can easily create an editorial calendar, schedule and approve posts, track social media engagement and ROI, and helps you track what people are saying about your brand online.

 Once you’ve got a steady stream of visitors to your website, it’s time to get their contact information, build a relationship with them (we call this nurturing) and gently nudge them towards a sale.